spuentesp/MONITOR/README.md

 * **Design addendum**: *M.O.N.I.T.O.R. — Design Extensions & Integration Addendum (EN)*
 * **Narrative Engine**: `docs/narrative_engine.md` (consolidated design)

+See the “System overview (how it works today)” section in `docs/narrative_engine.md` for the current implementation status, including RecorderService, ToolContext, caching/staging (in-memory and Redis), and the end-to-end flow.

 > Tip: Start small.
 Create one Universe, one Story with a few Scenes, edit YAML or ingest two documents, and let the co-pilot draft a scene.
 Then add a what-if branch and compare diffs.